Air, Food & Experience

 Breathing techniques were used combined with movements and sounds to help concentration, focus and to refresh the body and the mind.

-When we move, we increase our circulation, deepening our breathing, oxygenating our cells including the brain, nourishing and detoxifying our body, our internal organs and glands are massaged by the movements, improving their functioning and the secretion of vital hormones.
+When we move, we increase our circulation, deepening our breathing, oxygenating our cells including the brain, and nourishing and detoxifying our body, our internal organs and glands are massaged by the movements, improving their functioning and the secretion of vital hormones.

 Children spent time outside every day, they walked out to the gardens sometimes needing facilitation from 3-4 conductors, but they managed.
 There was no question about it.
 That was the norm and that was the way at Pető.